 And when the travel excitement is more than you can take, you can rest at the calm retreats on the shores of Lake Bunyonyi and hangout with the numerous birds from which the lake derives its name.
 Beside the white sand beaches of the Ssesse islands, or overlooking the carter lakes in Fort portal.

 Although Uganda’s major foreign exchange earner is the vibrant and expanded tourism.
 Uganda remains refreshingly unaffected by mass tourism.
 Encounters with wildlife and interaction with local people in the revived pearl of Africa retain a refreshing degree of exclusivity.
-The pearl of Africa, as universally regarded as the brightest prospect in East Africa has recovered from its luster, to stand not only at the fore front of African renaissance, but also one of the continent’s safest, friendliest, and most rewarding tourist destination.
-Sooner or later because of all the diversity there is to offer, the main stream masses will discover Uganda and its delights- so book your safari to Uganda and get here before they do.
+The pearl of Africa, as universally regarded as the brightest prospect in East Africa has recovered from its luster, to stand not only at the fore front of African renaissance, but also one of the continent’s safest, friendliest, and most rewarding safari destination.
+Sooner or later because of all the diversity there is to offer, the main stream masses will discover Uganda and its delights- so book your safaris to Uganda and get here before they do.